How to ensure that flexibility is delivered fairly across roles, professions and locations

 • Work lifecycle mapping, not ad hoc scheduling

-• Building shared visibility across calendars, leave types and availability signals.
+1. Build shared visibility across calendars, leave types and availability signals

-• Integrating tools and rhythms so work feels consistent rather than fragmented.
+2. Integrate tools and rhythms so work feels consistent rather than fragmented

-• Embedding fairness and compliance into the architecture of hybrid work rather than relying on informal norms.
+3. Embed fairness and compliance into the architecture of hybrid work as a design principle, not an afterthought